joshuatrobertson/Group1Project/Report/06-Conclusion/README.md

 ## Social / Ethical Implications

 ### Data Protection

 **saveEmail().** The login page of *DistractAbility* prompts the user for their email address.
 The function `saveEmail()` then stores the user's email in the database for the purpose of using the email as the user's unique user ID.
 We required users to be associated with a unique ID in order to organise the statistics around their score history, and as emails are guaranteed to be unique, identifying users by their email removed the need for us to ensure users only entered unique usernames.
 However, the negative implications this carries for privacy and security does somewhat compromise the ethical integrity of our project given that our database is not properly encrypted.

 **User Testing.** Initially our user surveys collected participants' email addresses.
 Upon reflection we realised this was bad practice and that all responses should be anonymised.
 We thus replaced the emails with a unique user ID and checked the rest of the data to ensure there were no identifying comments.

+**Discord.** All of our team communication happened on Discord, a public server.
+For future work, we would aim to ensure our communication happens on a private and secured communication platform.

+To combat the issues outlined above, we would aim to follow a framework such as the [BCS Code of Conduct](https://www.bcs.org/membership/become-a-member/bcs-code-of-conduct/).

 ### Accessibility